 The Halberd was a popular type of polearm weapon that came into widespread use during the later medieval period.
-The basic design of a halberd comprises of a long shaft which ends in an axe head.
+The basic design of a halberd comprises a long shaft that ends in an axe head.

 The Halberd was famously used by Swiss fighters with great success during the later medieval period.